pedro-abundio-wang/deep-learning/2 improving-deep-neural-networks[[hyperparameter-tuning]-[regularization]-[optimization]]/Readme.md

          = W[l] - (learning_rate*lambda/m) * W[l] - learning_rate * (from back propagation)
          = (1 - (learning_rate*lambda)/m) * W[l] - learning_rate * (from back propagation)
     ```
-- In practice this **penalizes large weights** and **effectively limits the freedom in your model**.
+- In practice this penalizes large weights and effectively limits the freedom in your model.
-- The new term `(1 - (learning_rate*lambda)/m) * W[l]` causes the **weight to decay** in proportion to its size.
+- The new term `(1 - (learning_rate*lambda)/m) * W[l]` causes the **weight decay** in proportion to its size.

 ### Why regularization reduces overfitting?

 **neural network architecture**

-- If `lambda` is too large: a lot of w's will be close to zeros which will make the NN simpler.
-- If `lambda` is good enough: it will just reduce some weights that makes the neural network overfit.
+- A lot of W's will be close to zeros which will make the NN simpler.
+It will just reduce some weights that makes the neural network overfit.

 **activation function**

-- If `lambda` is too large: W's will be small (close to zero) - will use the linear part of the tanh activation function, so we will go from non linear activation to roughly linear which would make the NN a roughly linear classifier.
+- W's will be small (close to zero) - will use the linear part of the activation function, so we will go from non linear activation to roughly linear which would make the NN a roughly linear classifier which will prevent overfitting.
-- If `lambda` is good enough: it will just make some of tanh activations roughly linear which will prevent overfitting.

 ### Dropout Regularization